nfarrasd/Dynamic-Recommender-System-Web-App/README.md

 2. Transform the data (making sure it is usable and consistent)
 3. Make a Recommendation System model using Turicreate (Source: [Medium by Moorissa Tjokro](https://medium.datadriveninvestor.com/how-to-build-a-recommendation-system-for-purchase-data-step-by-step-d6d7a78800b6)
 4. Segmenting the products and customers using WordCloud and Clustering based on the transaction histories
-5. Deploy the Recommender Pipeline with Flask
+5. Deploy the Recommender Pipeline with Flask so that users can freely enter new transactions and get recommendations

 # Summary
 1. Recommendation System Pipeline was built under 2 scenarios: